browserengineering/book/book/glossary.md

 HTML attribute

-: A parameter on an element indicating some information, such as the source of an image or URL of a style sheet.
+: A parameter on an element indicating some information, such as the source of an image or the URL of a style sheet.

 Iframe